GIVING POETRY WINGS

 The Radioactive Poetry Workshops are coordinated by Thuthukani Ndlovu, and aim to develop the capacity of writers and performers, introduce interested people to Poetry, and also create a space for Poetry audiences to be in the company of poets while they create/ develop work.
 This also includes audience development.

-We've hosted workshops during the Vrystaat Literature festival, & currently host workshops in Bloemfontein at the Adelaide Tambo Public Library.
-We've also hosted workshops in Lesotho (Mafeteng) in partnership with PISA & GIZ.
-If you would like to know more about the workshops, feel free to contact us via email :
+We've hosted workshops during the Vrystaat Literature festival, & currently host monthly workshops in Bloemfontein at the Adelaide Tambo Public Library.
+We've also hosted workshops in Lesotho (Mafeteng) in partnership with PISA & GIZ, as well as at Litfest Harare in Zimbabwe.
+Some of our main objectives for our workshops is to create a co learning space where poets (and those interested in poetry) can come and share their knowledge and experience.
+If you would like to know more about the workshops, feel free to contact us via email: email@example.com

 SPOKEN WORD OF ELOHIM